Sundial: Vodou and mangroves — how two immigrant artists make sense of Miami

 For Edouard Duval-Carrié, returning to Haiti as a teenager awakened him to examine his own history.

-Moving back to his birth country was a shock.
-Duval-Carrié was fascinated by Haitian history and culture and religion because he realized he didn’t understand it.
+Moving back to his birth country was a shock, says Duval-Carrié, who was fascinated by Haitian history and culture and religion because he realized he didn’t understand it.

 Duval-Carrié says he still doesn’t.